You-Lab-MIT/SSAI-3D/README.md

 - Download the pre-trained model checkpoint from [here](https://drive.google.com/file/d/14D4V4raNYIOhETfcuuLI3bGLB-OYIv6X/view), and transfer it to `~/SSAI-3D/demo/experiments/pretrained_models`.

-- [OPTIONAL] If denoising is needed, download model checkpoint from [here](https://drive.google.com/file/d/1Lkg5a8xtjze7cKitdMl8bIY38cLAIojT/view?usp=sharing), and denoise before restoration step.
+- [OPTIONAL] If denoising is needed, download model checkpoint from [here](https://drive.google.com/file/d/1Lkg5a8xtjze7cKitdMl8bIY38cLAIojT/view?usp=sharing), and transfer it to `~/SSAI-3D/demo/experiments/pretrained_models`.
 Please note that the denoising model is trained on private data.

 ### Model Training